stacklane/docs/🗄/Article/scripting/suppliers.md

 ## Function Supplier {#function}

-`📤/{}AnyName.js`.
+`📤/{}AnyName.js`

 Allowed exports: "Utility" functions only.
 Function Suppliers have very limited functionality.
 They may not import anything (not even other suppliers).
 Their primary purpose is to provide functions that perform _calculations or transformations_ on parameters.

+## HTML Supplier {#html}

+`📤/AnyName.html`

+Allows sharing HTML fragments between server-side JS and Mustache.
+These suppliers are always represented as functions accepting a single argument exposed as `this` to the Mustache template.

+A good practice for naming these suppliers is ending with either "Fragment", such as `ArticleRowFragment.html`, or with the name of the primary element `ArticleRowDIV.html`.

+Learn more about <a href="#html-use">using HTML suppliers</a> below.

 # Export Scope {#export}